zzz6519003/substrate-how-to-guides/how-to-substrate/docs/intro.md

 The structure aims to group HTGs into categories by tagging each guide.
 For example:

 > **Simple crowdfund.**
-> tags: runtime engineering, intermediate, pallet design
+> tags: runtime, intermediate, pallet design

 The current groupings are to help organize the repository of HTG content.
-They reflect the different areas of development with Substrate:
+They reflect the different areas of development within Substrate:

-- Basics - where the really simple guides live, those that can be referenced by more complex ones.
+- **Basics**.
+Where the really simple guides live, those that can be referenced by more complex ones.
-- Pallet design - everything to do with building custom pallets with or without FRAME.
+- **Pallet design**.
+Everything to do with building custom pallets with or without FRAME.
-- Weights - any content that covers configuring weights for specific use cases.
+- **Weights**.
+Any content that covers configuring weights for specific use cases.
-- Testing - a collection of guides for testing.
+- **Testing**.
+A collection of guides for testing.
-- Storage migrations - anything to do with storage migrations.
+- **Storage migrations**.
+Anything to do with storage migrations.
-- Consensus - client stuff, bridging, node configurations.
+- **Consensus**.
+Client stuff, bridging, node configurations.
-- Parachains (todo)
+- **Parachains.** _WIP_

+### Tags

+_basics, beginner, intermediate, advanced, FRAME v1, runtime, pallet design, weights, fees, currency, testing, storage migration, node, client, consensus, proof-of-work_

 ## Guidelines

 Each guide contains various links to [Knowledgebase](https://substrate.dev/docs/en/) key terms and other [Developer hub](https://substrate.dev/en/) ressources.
 Most beginner guides link to other intermediate or advanced guides that use the foundations from the more basic guides they build on.
 In this way, this book aims to become a modular and extensible framework that:

-- can expand overtime, by virtue of the ease for contributors to integrate new content that follows these linking guidelines and structure;
+- Can expand overtime, by virtue of the ease for contributors to integrate new content that follows these linking guidelines and structure.
-- provides an indispensible collection of guides for developers of all levels building with Substrate;
+- Provides an indispensible collection of guides for developers of all levels building with Substrate.
-- connects related resources from the developer hub, including documentation and knowledgebase article.
+- Connects related resources from the developer hub, including documentation and knowledgebase article.

 The following points touch on the approach for building content for the Substrate How-to Guides ressource.